ClementChambard/nano_parser_gen/README.md

 // rules for the 'A' non terminal symbol
 A ::= "{" kw_add int B "}"
-             // You need to create the AST node and store it in '$$' for 'A', it is a i32 {
+             // You need to create the AST node and store it in '$$'.
+For symbol 'A', it is a i32 {
                  // get the AST value of the nth element with '$n' (0 indexed)
                  $$ = $2 + $3;